NannyML/nannyml/docs/datasets/binary.rst

 what actually happened.

-There are also three auxiliarry columns that are helpful but not used by the monitored model:
+There are also three auxiliary columns that are helpful but not used by the monitored model:

 - `identifier`: A unique number referencing each employee.
 This is very useful for joining the target results on the analysis dataset, when we want to :ref:`compare estimated with realized performace.<compare_estimated_and_realized_performance>`.